 Here are 14 tips for shooting GoPro baseball footage, including settings, protune and composition.
-I've also included the best GoPro accessories for baseball.
+I've also included the best GoPro mounts and accessories for baseball.

 GoPro Baseball Guide: Tips, Settings and Accessories